The Ho Chi Minh Trail: Then and Now (Part 1)

 The tunnel complex housed over eight offices and some 100 staff, including a telecommunications switchboard.

-western entrance to the 559 Engineering Corps HQ today
+western entrance to the 559 Engineering Corps HQ on the Ho Chi Minh Trail in Laos

 The HQ's western entrance is all but lost in the jungle now.

-Nguyen Dong Sy, the commander of the Trail, instructs staff officers after the 559's HQ was relocated back to Vietnam.
+Dong Sy Nguyen, the commander of the Ho Chi Minh Trail, instructs staff officers of the 559 Corps in Vietnam.

-Explore Indochina tour riders at the 559 Engineering Corps HQ
+Explore Indochina tour riders inside the 559 Engineering Corps HQ on the Ho Chi Minh Trail in Laos

-Explore Indochina found the HQ's exact location by talking to a former NVA colonel who commanded the Trail's anti-aircraft forces.
+Explore Indochina found the HQ's exact location by talking to a former NVA colonel who commanded the Ho Chi Minh Trail's anti-aircraft forces.

 Bombs, Mortars and other Explosives